A RRISK seminar day contains five presentations covering the following topics:Session 1 : Alcohol and other Drugs

 Small group education sessions will be held this year in schools in the weeks before and after the seminars.

 A session on how to buy and maintain a safe vehicle is presented by a Roads and Maritime Services officer.
 The session provides practical advice on how to choose a second hand car and which vehicle modifications are legal.
 During the session, students are invited on stage to assess a range of tyres, seatbelts, windscreen wipers and lights to determine whether or not they are roadworthy.
 A segment on sharing the road with trucks and heavy vehicles is included.
 The Pacific Highway runs through many towns on the North and Mid North Coast and heavy vehicles are an ever present danger to all drivers.

 This session was redeveloped in 2015.
 The new Young Drivers Session is an interactive film experience portraying the story of a group of young people going to a party.
 The session includes 2 films, each playing out different scenarios.
 Students explore the transport options in each scenario, consider choices made at crucial moments and witness the destinations reached.
 The session focuses on transport planning, maintaining focus, driving to conditions and passenger behaviour.

 Tweed Heads and Lismore seminars – This is a personal story by a young man who has been permanently injured as a result of a motor vehicle crash involving alcohol and drugs.
 The presenter reflects on how his decision to take risks resulted in the tragic death of two young women and his own permanent disability and limited options for a fulfilling life.

-Coffs Harbour and Kempsey seminars – This presentation is by a young man who was seriously injured in a motor bike crash which occurred while speeding and attempting to avoid police.
+Kempsey, Coffs Harbour and Port Macquarie seminars – This presentation is by a young man who was seriously injured in a motor bike crash which occurred while speeding.
 The presenter discusses how his attitudes towards driving, road rules and disregard for the safety of others led to his permanent disability.